savob/savobajic.ca/content/projects/personal/buschecker.md

 > `<stop tag="15003" title="Lawrence Station" lat="43.7252499" lon="-79.40225" stopId="15184"/>`

-If I were to check the buses to arrive at Lawerence Station using the TTC's SMS service, I would text the `"stopId"` value, **15184**, printed on the sign there.
+If I were to check the buses to arrive at Lawrence Station using the TTC's SMS service, I would text the `"stopId"` value, **15184**, printed on the sign there.
 However when performing a request on NextBus, I need to use the `"tag"` number, **15003**.
 Once I went through and recorded all the tags I needed I had all the information needed to make requests for buses and successfully tried it out on my browser.
 It would return